IanFindlay/ligrarian/README.md

     * **Finds the book in the format the user specifies and marks it as read**
     * **Sets the 'Date Finshed' to a user specified date**
     * **Sets the books rating to a user specified number of stars**
-    * **Shelves the book based upon the users pre-existing shelves and the sites 'Top Shelves' for the book'**
+    * **Shelves the book based upon the users pre-existing shelves and the sites 'Top Shelves' for the book**

   * Automtically updates a spreadsheet with the following info derived from the book's Goodreads page: